 Students Practice Individual Skills within a Small Group

 Why I Love Them: Students can be working on the same concept with different types of problems.
 They are super flexible!
+In fact, we wrote an entire blog posts on task cards!
 Lots of teachers use them for scoot or various games, but my favorite is small groups.
 You can incorporate them into stations, use them for formative assessments, etc. Task cards are easy to prep and can be utilized multiple times throughout the year.

-When to Use Them: When I pull small groups, I love using task cards, hands down.
-I used them to have a small group of students working on various problems that were all around a similar topic.
-I could easily scaffold the students within my small group based on the card, starting with the most basic problems and then moving on to multi-step word problems.
+When to Use Them: When I pulled small groups, I loved using task cards, hands down.
+I would have a small group of students work on various problems that were all around a similar topic.
+I could easily scaffold the students within my small group based on the card, starting with the most basic problems and then moving on to a multi-step word problem.

 I love your blog!
 You have, by far, one of the most informative blogs I have come across in years.
 I love the information and details you share.
 I’ve started printing entries off to share with my math team -they love them also.